-To evaluate whether the City met its obligations under the Settlement Agreement regarding the authority of, and support for, PCCEP, multiple areas of implementation were reviewed.
-This included confirmation that the City followed the required membership selection and replacement process, with the appointment of four new members during the review period.
+To evaluate whether the City met its obligations under the Settlement Agreement regarding the authority of, and support for, PCCEP, the Monitoring Team reviewed multiple aspects of PCCEP's implementation, including the Amended PCCEP Plan.
+Our review confirmed that the City followed the required membership selection and replacement process, with the appointment of four new members during the Review Period.
 PCCEP members received appropriate orientation and training related to the Settlement Agreement and PPB's organizational structure and processes.
 Additionally, PCCEP member participation in observational educational activities, including attendance at court proceedings, was documented.
 The City's self-assessment acknowledged PCCEP member engagement at a status conference, noting that PCCEP members were present and actively participated.
-Finally, compliance was assessed with respect to the City's obligation to respond in a timely manner to PCCEP recommendations and requests, with evidence showing that two recommendations were made and addressed during the reporting period.
+The Monitoring Team also assessed compliance with respect to the City's obligation to respond in a timely manner to PCCEP recommendations and requests; the evidence we reviewed showed that two recommendations were made and addressed during the Reporting Period.